What is a discount mortgage?

-For example, if the lender’s SVR is 5% and they offer a mortgage with a 4% discount, this means your initial interest rate is 1%.
-Even if the SVR later drops to 3%, your rate will not go lower than 1% during the deal.
+For example, if the lender’s SVR is 5% and they offer a mortgage with a 3% discount, this means your initial interest rate is 2%.
+But if there was a collar of 2%, even if the SVR later dropped to 3%, your rate would not go lower than 2%.

 Yet most discount deals have no upper limit - meaning if the SVR skyrockets, your payments could increase significantly.

-- Your rate will generally stay below your lender’s SVR for the duration of your deal.
+- Your rate will stay below your lender’s SVR for the duration of your deal.

-- In certain economic circumstances (for example if SVRs are generally low due to the Bank of England’s base rate) your discount mortgage deal may have a very low interest rate.
+- In certain economic circumstances (for example if SVRs are generally low due to the Bank of England base rate) you could be paying a very low interest rate.

 - Your discounted interest rate tracks your lender’s SVR, which can change by any amount and at any time - meaning your monthly repayments might not be the same each month.
 If you're on a tight budget and need your repayments to stay the same, a fixed-rate mortgage may be more suitable.

 - A discount mortgage may have a collar, so that your discounted interest rate cannot fall below a certain percentage, limiting how much you benefit from falls in the SVR.